snaapsh0t12/Jeff/README.md

  We love Jeff and you should too

- # I'M GOING TO WORK ON JEFF OVER THE SUMMER SO DON'T EXPECT ANYTHING
+ # I'M GOING TO WORK ON JEFF OVER THE SUMMER SO DON'T EXPECT ANYTHING SOON

  ## But how does he work?
  lmao I have no clue